Elliot Rodger: Early life

-Elliot Oliver Robertson Rodger was born in London, United Kingdom, on July 24, 1991, to parents Peter Rodger and Ong Li Chin Tye.
-Peter, a British national, is a filmmaker who served as a second unit director on The Hunger Games (2012) and who has directed television commercials.
-His mother is of Malaysian Chinese descent and has also worked in the film industry; after training in health care, she worked as an on-set nurse during production of The Princess Bride (1987) and Indiana Jones and the Last Crusade (1989).
-She later worked as a researcher for a film company, earning $40,000 a year before working as a personal assistant to a family of philanthropists.
-His paternal grandfather George Rodger was a photojournalist who was well-known for his images of Bergen-Belsen concentration camp.
+Elliot Oliver Robertson Rodger was born on July 24, 1991, in London, England, to Peter Rodger and Ong Li Chin.
+Peter, a British national, is a filmmaker who has directed television commercials.
+His mother is Malaysian Chinese and has also worked in the film industry; after training in health care, she worked as an on-set nurse during production of The Princess Bride (1987) and Indiana Jones and the Last Crusade (1989).
+His paternal grandfather George Rodger was a photojournalist who was well known for his images of Bergen-Belsen concentration camp.

 Following Rodger's birth, his family moved to Sussex, England, where he enjoyed an affluent and privileged childhood.
-Li Chin left her nursing career to look after Rodger and soon bore a daughter, with whom Rodger's maternal grandmother, who later moved into the family home, developed a strong connection.
+Li Chin left her work in health care to take care of Rodger and soon bore a daughter, Rodger's sister.
+Rodger developed a close relationship with his maternal grandmother, who later moved with his family.
 He initially attended Dorset House School, a private, all-boys school in West Sussex.
-When Rodger was five, his family moved to Woodland Hills, an upscale neighborhood of Los Angeles.
-Rodger then attended Pinecrest Schools before switching to Topanga Elementary School.
+When Rodger was five, due to his father's directing career, his family moved to Woodland Hills, an upscale neighborhood of Los Angeles.
+Rodger claimed that his first friend in the United States was the daughter of British musician Paul Humphreys, and that she was his first and only female friend.
+Rodger then attended Topanga Elementary School.

 Rodger's parents divorced when he was seven years old.
-His custody was split between his parents; Rodger and his younger sister lived with their mother during weekdays and with their father during weekends.
-A year after the divorce, Rodger's father married Soumaya Akaaboune, a Moroccan-born French actress.
-Around this time, Rodger began showing difficulty socializing with others.
-As an elementary student, he was quiet and withdrawn; he struggled with speech, would whisper answers if addressed, preferred to write information rather than talk, and avoided peer interaction during recess.
-He often engaged in repetitive behaviors, such as making noises and foot-tapping, and was easily overwhelmed by over-stimulation.
-Social gatherings like birthday parties made him anxious; on one occasion at Disneyland, he was overwhelmed to tears by the crowds.
-Rodger viewed his sister as a rival, throwing tantrums over issues in which his parents took her side over him.
+Custody of Rodger was split between his parents' homes, and a year after their divorce, Rodger's father married Moroccan actress Soumaya Akaaboune.
+Rodger expressed shock at how quickly his father remarried, but ultimately came to respect him for his decision.
+He soon viewed romantic relationships with women as a marker of social status.
+Rodger struggled with social interactions from an early age.
+In elementary school, he was withdrawn, whispered responses, and wrote answers instead of speaking.
+He avoided peers at recess and was overwhelmed by social gatherings.
+A trip to Disneyland around age five brought him to tears due to the crowds.
+He also exhibited repetitive behaviors such as making noises and foot-tapping.

 In 1999, Rodger's mother filed an affidavit asking for more child support from his father, labeling her son as a "high-functioning autistic child" with special needs.
-Rodger's father presented a diagnosis by a doctor, who stated the autism diagnosis was incorrect because the examiner might have missed conditions like depression and anxiety.
-The doctor recommended additional evaluation of Rodger by a child psychiatrist to obtain a correct diagnosis and appropriate treatment.
-Rodger had a difficult relationship with his stepmother Akaaboune, whose parental authority he rejected in favor of his biological mother.
+Rodger's father presented a diagnosis by a doctor, who stated the autism diagnosis was incorrect because the examiner might have missed conditions such as depression and anxiety.
+The doctor recommended an additional evaluation of Rodger by a child psychiatrist to obtain a correct diagnosis and appropriate treatment.
+Rodger had a difficult relationship with his stepmother Akaaboune, whose parental authority he rejected in favor of that of his biological mother.